aquova/KNDL-Rando/README.md

 Secondly, there are two programs that edit the ROM, allowing it to be distributed and used with any emulator, as detailed below.
 However, while the abilites are randomized, they are always constant within that ROM.
 Ex.
 If a fire enemy now gives you the spark ability, ALL fire enemies will always give you the spark ability.

+## -- Features --

+- Randomizes which ability you gain from swallowing an enemy
+- Change Kirby's color to several different options, including all the colors from *Kirby and the Amazing Mirror*

 ## -- Usage --